Creativity, Activity, Service.

 Creativity: arts, and other experiences that involve creative thinking.

-Action: physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in classes.
+Activity: physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in classes.

 Service: an unpaid and voluntary exchange that has a learning benefit for the student.
 The rights, dignity and autonomy of all those involved are respected.